jprime81/memory-game/README.md

 - Click a card to reveal what's behind it

-- Clik another card to match what has been already revealed
+- Click another card to match what has been already revealed

-- Once the cards are match, both will disappear
+- When the cards are matched, both will disappear

 - Finish the game by matching all the remaining cards

 ## How this game was built

-This game was built using HTML, JavaScript, and CSS.
+This game was created using HTML, JavaScript, and CSS.

-- card deck is initialize as an array, then the cards are randomized using sort() and Math.random() methods
+- card deck is initialized as an array, then the cards are randomized using sort() and Math.random() methods

 - clicks are tracked using an event listener, which then fires up the move counter